aksommerville/fullmoon4/README.md

 ### After GDEX

+- [ ] macos (on iMac only), crash on quit.
+Can we cause it to close the window instead?
+The implicit quit on window close doesn't crash.
+- [ ] macos (on iMac only), glViewport needs to scale by NSScreen.backingScale.
 - [ ] inmgr: Real input mapping.
 - [ ] UI for saved game management.
 - [ ] Building resources is too slow.
 Rewrite all those Node tools in C.